25 × 20 cm | 8 × 10 in 90 ills | 144 pages Paperback

 Contributors: Kathleen S Bartels, Daina Augaitis, Jesse McKee, Kim Nguyen, William Gibson, Andrew Berardini, Steffanie Ling, Richard Hill

 What makes Vancouver special?
-In late 2016, the Vancouver Art Gallery will explore this question by launching a new triennial exhibition that surveys the cultural impact of artistic production in the local scene over the last five years.
+In late 2016, the Vancouver Art Gallery explored this question by launching a new triennial exhibition that surveys the cultural impact of artistic production in the local scene over the previous five years.